 The Rent to Buy scheme allows you to rent a new build home for 20% less than the market rate rent price.
-Also known as Rent to Own, Rent to Save or Intermediate Rent, the Rent to Buy scheme will give you the opportunity to save for a house deposit whilst renting at a subsidised price over a few years.
+Also known as Rent to Own, Rent to Save or Intermediate Rent, the Rent to Buy scheme will give you the opportunity to save for a house deposit whilst renting at a subsidised price.

 How Does Rent to Buy Work?

 The Rent to Buy scheme in England, Scotland and Northern Ireland means you rent a new-build home at a subsidised price for typically 5 years.
 After the rent period is up, you’ll have the chance to purchase the house outright.
 If this isn’t a realistic option for your budget, you can enter a Shared Ownership scheme which will allow you to buy a share of the house whilst renting the remainder.
 The shares in question are usually five per cent segments, starting at 25 per cent - so you could buy 25, 30, 35 or 40 per cent, for example.

 The Rent to Buy scheme is not available on all property types as the landlord of the property must be signed up to the Rent to Buy scheme.
 You don’t have to pay a deposit to secure the property, but the first month’s rent will be needed in advance, similar to a typical renting contract.

 As the properties available in the Rent to Buy scheme are new build homes, you should get a snagging list to ensure there are no issues.

 How Does Rent to Own Work?

 In Wales, Rent to Buy is referred to as Rent to Own.
 It essentially works the same as Rent to Buy but differs slightly with how you save the money.
 The scheme works by paying rent on a property at the going market rate, for up to 5 years, with the option to buy the house after 2 years.